 The reason pacifiers are so helpful is because babies love to suck.
-Many babies are seen sucking their thumbs in utero, through ultrasounds.
+Babies are seen sucking their thumbs in utero, before they’re even born!
 Sucking has a calming effect on babies and can help them cope with the overwhelming world that surrounds them.

-Pacifiers can also be an amazing distraction during stressful times, such as during vaccines or a painful diaper change in the middle of a bad rash.
+Pacifiers can also be a wonderful distraction during stressful times, such as during vaccines or a painful diaper change in the middle of a bad rash.

-Pacifiers really are a wonderful tool and can come in handy many times.
+Pacifiers really are a fabulous tool and can come in handy many times.

-Sleep training while your baby still uses the pacifier at night isn’t really sleep training.
+Sleep training while your baby still cries for the pacifier at night isn’t really sleep training.

 Sleep training means teaching your baby to go from being awake to asleep without your help.

 Most babies need help replacing the pacifier when it falls out.
-If your baby is crying for you to come to replace that pacifier 5 times each night (or even once) they are not sleeping independently!
-No matter what, they still need you to come and help them.
-That means they can’t sleep on their own.
+If your baby is crying for you to come to replace that pacifier 5 times each night, he’s not sleeping independently.

-If your baby is old enough to replace the pacifier on their own, that’s definitely better than him calling for you.
-However, he will still spend a considerable amount of time hunting in the dark crib for the missing pacifier and may end becoming fully awake in that time, causing it to take even longer for him to fall back asleep.
+If your baby is old enough to replace the pacifier on their own, that’s a huge step up and it can work for some babies.
+However, you have to factor in that he will still spend a considerable amount of time hunting in the dark crib for the missing pacifier and may end becoming fully awake in that time, causing it to take even longer for him to fall back asleep.
 A pacifier interrupts sleep in both scenarios.

-In light of this, I highly, highly highly recommend ditching the pacifier when you’re ready to sleep train.
+In light of this, I usually recommend eliminating the pacifier for sleep when you’re ready to sleep train.
 (Keep in mind that this applies to babies over 4 months of age.)

 Did that thought send shivers down your spine?